balopez83/Surface_Pro_4_Hackintosh/README.md

 # Surface Pro 4 & Surface Book (gen1) Hackintosh
 This provides the ability to boot the Surface Pro 4 &amp; Surface Book (gen1) to macOS as a hackintosh.
 This may also work on the Surface Pro 5 &amp; 6 as well as newer Surface Book generations with some minor modifications.

-EFI supports macOS version 10.15.x through 12.5.1.
+EFI supports macOS version 10.15.x through 12.5.1 and beta support for macOS 13 Ventura.
 Not all features may work on all versions of macOS.
 Beta software will not be officially supported until released.

-OC version 0.8.3

 Star or watch this github repository to be notified of updates coming soon.